 The region is known throughout the world for its expertise in the energy sector.
 We’re home to unique skillsets that are in demand for a variety of consulting purposes.
 Delegations come from all over to learn from local expertise in:

 Fueling this expertise is a well-trained and knowledgeable workforce.
 The Edmonton Metropolitan Region’s post-secondary institutions provide a talent pipeline to the pipelines.
+The University of Alberta is ranked 8th globally for energy research.
 With strengths in research, engineering, and apprenticeship training, the region supports the energy sector with the right skills to get the job done.

 With close access to feedstocks, the region has developed an extensive petrochemical industry.
 Oil and natural gas are piped into Alberta’s Industrial Heartland where they are manufactured into $13.5 billion worth of annual feedstocks like propane, ethylene, cellulose acetate, and polyethylene.